Racing Club Albi XIII

-Racing Club Albi XIII originally called Racing Club Albigeois XIII and more recently also known as Albi Tigers are a semi-professional rugby league team based in Albi in the Occitanie region in southern France.
-Formed in 1934 the club compete in the Elite One Championship the highest level of competition in France.
-They have won the French title on five occasions and the Lord Derby Cup once.
+Albi Rugby League XIII originally called Racing Club Albigeois XIII and more recently also known as RC Albi XIII are a semi-professional rugby league team based in Albi in the Occitanie region in southern France.
+Formed in 1934 the club compete in the Super XIII the highest level of competition in France.
+They have won the French title on six occasions and the Lord Derby Cup once.
 Their current home stadium is Stade Mazicou.